The EU's Carbon Border Adjustment Mechanism (CBAM)

 The CBAM is a new carbon regulation — a type of carbon pricing — to help the EU fight climate change.

-While the existing EU Emissions Trading System (ETS) covers EU countries, the CBAM will apply to goods produced outside the EU (except Iceland, Norway, Liechtenstein and Switzerland).
+While the existing EU Emissions Trading System (ETS) covers EU countries, the CBAM applies to goods produced outside the EU (except Iceland, Norway, Liechtenstein and Switzerland).

 This addresses the problem of carbon leakage; that is, the situation where companies move the production of goods to countries with less stringent emissions policies, primarily to save costs associated with carbon pricing.

-Unlike the ETS’s ‘cap-and-trade’ system, the CBAM (at least in its initial form) won’t set caps on imports or emissions, and there’ll be no trading of carbon permits.
+Unlike the ETS’s ‘cap-and-trade’ system, the CBAM (at least in its initial form) won’t set caps on imports or emissions, and there will be no trading of carbon permits.

 If you import these goods into the EU and they're produced outside the EU, the new CBAM will apply: Aluminum, Steel and iron, Fertilizers, Electricity, Cement, Hydrogen